-• Stop driver (offline Driver is stopped.
-No new data is accepted. mode) Note: If the driver is in offline mode, all variables that were created for this driver receive the status switched off (OFF; Bit 20). • Driver in simulation mode Driver is set into simulation mode.
+Driver command Description Start driver (online mode) Driver is reinitialized and started.
+Note: If the driver has already been started, it must be stopped.
+Only then can the driver be re-initialized and started.
+Stop driver (offline mode) Driver is stopped.
+No new data is accepted.
+Note: If the driver is in offline mode, all variables that were created for this driver receive the status switched off ( OFF ; Bit 20 ).
+Driver in simulation mode Driver is set into simulation mode.
 The values of all variables of the driver are simulated by the driver.
-No values from the connected hardware (e.g. PLC, bus system,) are displayed. • Driver in hardware mode Driver is set into hardware mode.
-For the variables of the driver the values from the connected hardware (e.g. PLC, bus system,) are displayed. • Driver-specific command Enter driver-specific commands.
-Opens input field in order to enter a command. • Driver - activate set setpoint value Write set value to a driver is allowed. • Driver - deactivate set setpoint value Write set value to a driver is prohibited. • Establish connecton with modem Establish connection (for modem drivers) Opens the input fields for the hardware address and for the telephone number. • Disconnect from modem Terminate connection (for modem drivers) She ow this dialog in the Runtime The dialog is shown in Runtime so that changes can be made.
+No values from the connected hardware (e.g. PLC, bus system,) are displayed.
+Driver in hardware mode Driver is set into hardware mode.
+For the variables of the driver the values from the connected hardware (e.g. PLC, bus system,) are displayed.
+Driver-specific command Entry of a driver-specific command.
+Opens input field in order to enter a command.
+Driver - activate set setpoint value Write set value to a driver is possible.
+Driver - deactivate set setpoint value Write set value to a driver is prohibited.
+Establish connecton with modem Establish connection (for modem drivers) Opens the input fields for the hardware address and for the telephone number.
+Disconnect from modem Terminate connection (for modem drivers) Driver in counting simulation mode Driver is set into counting simulation mode.
+All values are initialized with 0 and incremented in the set update time by 1 each time up to the maximum value and then start at 0 again.
+Driver in static simulation mode No communication to the controller is established.
+All values are initialized with 0.
+Driver in programmed simulation mode The values are calculated by a freely-programmable simulation project.
+The simulation project is created with the help of the zenon Logic Workbench and runs in the zenon Logic Runtime.

-DRIVER COMMANDS IN THE NETWORK
+DRIVER COMMAND FUNCTION IN THE NETWORK

-If the computer, on which the driver command function is executed, is part of the zenon network, additional actions are carried out.
-A special network command is sent from the computer to the project server, which then executes the desired action on its driver.
-In addition, the Server sends the same driver command to the project standby.
+If the computer on which the Driver commands function is executed is part of the zenon network, further actions are also carried out:

+- A special network command is sent from the computer to the project server.
+It then executes the desired action on its driver. - In addition, the Server sends the same driver command to the project standby.
 The standby also carries out the action on its driver.